Menu

 Here’s how your business can make the most of Western Australia’s push to decarbonise.

-The WA government are co-funding the cost of EV charging infrastructure with their $15 million grant program.
+The WA government is co-funding the cost of EV charging infrastructure with their $15 million grant program.
 Charge Up is designed to make it easier and more cost effective for small to medium enterprises, not-for-profit organisations and local government authorities to install EV charging equipment at their workplace.

 See if your business is eligible